| ROANOKE RIVER

 Hope Plantation — Beautifully restored home of David Stone, former Governor of North Carolina, this house offers excellent insight into rural life in North Carolina during the late 18th Century.

-The Original Washington is just down the road and you can walk the waterfront, visit the shops or the new Estuarium.
+The Original Washington is just down the road and you can walk the waterfront, visit the shops or the Estuarium.
 You can also visit Goose Creek Park in Beaufort County while you are there.